 General rule.
 You generally must carry back the entire NOL to the 2nd tax year before the loss year.
 Any loss not used in the 2nd preceding year is then carried to the 1st preceding year.
-Any loss not applied in the 2 preceding years may be carried forward up to 20 years.
+Any loss not applied in the 2 preceding years can be carried forward up to 20 years.
+The 2-year carryback period does not apply to the portion of an NOL attributable to an eligible loss, a farming loss, a qualified GO Zone loss, or a specified liability loss.

 Eligible losses.
-Any portion of an NOL that is an eligible loss (defined on page 1) is carried back to the 3rd tax year before the loss.
+To the extent the NOL is an eligible loss (defined on page 1), it is carried back to the 3rd tax year before the loss.
 Any loss not used in that year is carried to the 2nd and then the 1st preceding year.
-Any eligible loss not applied in the 3 preceding years may be carried forward up to 20 years.
+Any such loss that is not applied in the 3 preceding years can be carried forward up to 20 years.

-Only the eligible loss portion of an NOL may be carried back 3 years.
+Only the eligible loss portion of the NOL can be carried back 3 years.